 The corners finally match up to the center area entirely at f/5.6.

 Chromatic aberration is also almost non-existent.
-A minor purple-green coloration of out-of-focus edges is present, but it’s only noticeable when shooting grey or white subjects.
+A minor purple-green coloration of out-of-focus edges is present.
+But it’s only noticeable when shooting grey or white subjects.

 It’s extremely consistent.
-Even though it’s not the fastest I’ve used, its speed is still more than decent.
+Even though it’s not the fastest I’ve used, its AF speed is still more than decent.

-It’s quick enough to capture street scenes full of motion or keep close-up subjects constantly in focus in servo mode.
-If you flick the limiter switch and cut off the closer distances up to 0.5 m, it’s even faster.
+It’s quick enough to capture street scenes full of motion or keep close-up subjects constantly in focus in Servo mode.
+If you flick the limiter switch and cut off the closer distances up to 0.5m, it’s even faster.

-Speaking of the motor, it’s an almost completely silent ultrasonic drive motor (reflected in the name “USM”).
+Plus, the motor, it’s an almost completely silent ultrasonic drive motor (reflected in the name “USM”).
 When focusing, the front element stays completely still.
 This ensures better sealing and filter usability.

 One of the big hit features of the Canon EF 100mm f/2.8L IS USM macro is its hybrid Image Stabilization (IS) module.
 Canon developed it specifically for close-up applications.
 So this system has greater leverage on the lens axis than most other systems.